-The principal accounting policies set out below have been applied consistently by the Company and are consistent with those used in the previous year with the exception of Notes 3(f) and 3(g) due to change in accounting policy.
+The principal accounting policies set out below have been applied consistently by the Company and are consistent with those used in the previous year.

 (a) Insurance Contracts

 (i) Classification, Recognition, and Measurement

 The Company issues contracts that transfer insurance risk and/or financial risk or both.
 The Company considers an insurance risk to be significant where the sum insured or limit of indemnity exceeds \$250,000.
 The classification of contracts identifies both the insurance and reinsurance contracts entered into by the Company.